donaristos/Holographic_Abrikosov_Lattices/README.md

 * *Background*

-  The program that constructs the gravitational backgrounds which are dual to a explicit lattice configuration on the conformal boundary field theory.
+  The program that constructs the gravitational backgrounds which are dual to the Abrikosov lattice on the conformal boundary field theory.

-* *Perturbation*
+* *Thermo*

-   The program that computes the optical conductivities of the holographic lattice.
+   The program that generates multiple solutions in order to study the thermodynamic properties of different unit cell configurations.